bananu7/ktmtps/README.md

 ## Work log

+### 2024-01-18

+I've added early prototype files for CAD and PCB for v2.
+I think I found a decent way to mount the PCB, utilizing just the outline of the board with no problematic alignment pins.
+I'll still need to find a way to do a board cutout to fix the angle, but the oring should keep it in place.
+I will also add the screws to the cover and change the shape of the cable route.

+I have ordered a couple of smaller devboards, so I might do a v2p CAD version that will accomodate those while i wait/finish my own PCBs.

 ### 2024-01-16

 As almost three years pass from the last update, I decided to go back to the project.
 The prices of the OEM TPS keep rising, sitting at 160 eur currently.
 In addition, thanks to @gefr at advrider, we got a confirmation that the 990s ECU will happily work with the AS5600 unit.
 It's a newer, nicer rotation sensor based on the same principle.
 It can be trivially programmed via regular SPI without a need for a special programmer, and outputs the desired voltage range as analog PWM directly.
 So, what seems to remain is making a production-ready prototype.